Is time the real line?: Conclusion

 The transition from classical to relativistic regimes was also discussed.
 Min-kowski space-time viewed as $(\mathds{R}^4, \eta)$ assumes, in general, the Euclidean topology on $\mathds{R}^4$ \cite{naber.relativity.2012}.
 In this case, our time interval topology on $\mathds{E}^1\times\mathds{E}^3$ is not homeomorphic, hence not diffeomorphic, to $(\mathds{R}^4, \eta)$.
 However, the time interval topology on the relativistic space-time distorts the infinite open boxes to diamond-like shape open sets, which are the basis for a topology on $\mathds{E}^1\times\mathds{E}^3$, and is equivalent to the product topology on the Euclidean spaces $\mathds{E}^1$ and $\mathds{E}^3$.
 The connection between open sets in each case can be seen through the limit $c \rightarrow +\infty$: the diamond open sets degenerate to the boxes.
 This transition was depicted in Figure \ref{limiti_topology2}.

-Perhaps we should ``forget time'' \cite{rovelli_forget_2009} or see it as an effective physical quantity.
+Perhaps we should ``forget time'' \cite{rovelli_forget_2009} or see it as an effective physical quantity - a particular subset (satisfying technical conditions) of an ordered number field equipped with a (quasi) distance function \cite{gallego_torrome_general_2021}.
 In any case, this paper sheds light in both the mathematical and physical structures it bears, in both classical and relativistic regimes.